vmic2002/TextEditor/README.md

 You could technically use this TextEditor to modify its own source code!

+## Project Setup
+The java files are in the `src` folder.
+If you open this project in Eclipse, modify the code and compile, the `.class` files in the `bin` folder will be updated.

+These `.class` files are the ones being used to run the TextEditor from the command line.

 ## How to use this TextEditor
 1. Open up your Terminal App.
 2. Clone this repo by running: